rcarcamo-dot/PYTHON-SBI/README.md

 In the process of modelling complexes, one of the fundemental steps is to find out which chains shows up in more than one input pair.
 To evaluate it, we made decision for performing a pairwise sequence allignment between all the chains from the whole set of input pairs.
 Since we thought that working with normalized values would be better for modeling, the values were divided by the length of the longest chain in the alignment.
 We considered chains with normalized values 0.9 and higher as equal.

 After finding out chains of interest, the latter step is to place the chains of our complexes into three dimensional space.
 Since superimposition is one of the most used method for this purpose, we used the module Superimposer of Bio.PDB.
 In this module the input chains are into three categories : fixed, moving and growth chain.
 The chain produces the maximum number of matches in the file is called as "fixed" and when we perform superimposition, it will not be moving.
 The chains will be superimposed of the fixed chain are called moving chains.
 One crucial thing in this point is that fixed and moving chains need to have the equal atom length.
 In case there are some gaps in the alignment, we have to remove those residues to make sure that list of atoms completely lines up.
 Superimpose applies a rotation and translation matrix onto every atom of the moving chain to put into the same position as the fixed chain.
 This rotation and translation movements will be kept in the rotran matrix of the Superimposer object.
 Applying the rotran matrix to the growth chain which does not match up with the first building block results in a change of its coordinates and now it functions like fixed chain.
 Insertion of growth chain may lead to occurance  of steric clashes.
 For this reason when a new chain added to model, we ensure no clashing by checking that no atom in the growth chain after applying the rotran matrix is occupying the same spaces as the rest of model.
 In case steric clash is detected, we remove the chain and we do not use it.
 This process will be iterated as many times as needed.
 As the models grows, there will be more and more chains to check for matches.
 We finish the build when no chain has been added.

+Stoichiometry is another important aspect to be taken into account when we deal with homo-mers.
+In our program, the user has to provide us with an integer of the amount of repeating chains of that homomer in the end structure.

 ## Tutorial
 ### Input Files